 Stemming from a historic tradition of both Jewish and non-Jewish European youth movements, the North American Federation of Temple Youth (otherwise known as “NFTY”) is the Reform Jewish youth movement that fosters leadership at the North American, regional and congregational level.
 Today, over 500 Reform congregations throughout North America sponsor Temple Youth Groups, bringing the NFTY experience to more than 6,000 high school-age young people in grades 9 thru 12.
 Additionally, NFTY welcomes Jewish teens in grades 6-8 through an initiative called NFTY 678.
 Through opportunities offered by congregations in the 19 NFTY regions, and on the North American level, NFTYites strive to forge an identity in consonance with the goals and values of Reform Judaism.

 NFTY is advised in partnership between teen leaders and adult Jewish youth professionals.
 NFTY also functions as a youth organization, a program of the Union for Reform Judaism, a 'snif' (branch) of Netzer Olami, the international Reform Zionist youth organization, as well as a partner in the URJ Campaign for Youth Engagement.

-Whether functioning as an organization, program, or youth movement, NFTY is a Reform Jewish community for high school students.
-NFTYites forge and build friendships, lifelong Reform Jewish identities, and leadership skills through community building, worship, social action, and experiential youth-led Jewish educational programming.
-Many NFTYites serve as NFTY leaders on the local TYG, regional, and even North American levels.
+Whether functioning as an organization, program, or youth movement, NFTY is a Reform Jewish community for all high school students who are interested in connecting to their Judaism.
+Teens forge a build friendships, lifelong Reform Jewish identities, and leadership skills through community building, worship, social action, and experiential youth-led Jewish educational programming.
+Many NFTYites serve as NFTY leaders on the local, TYG, regional, and even North American levels.
 Many NFTY Leaders continue on to become both lay and professional leaders of the Reform Jewish Movement.